 49ers use defense, Deebo Samuel to beat Rams, 24-9

+The formula that has been so successful for the San Francisco 49ers against the Los Angeles Rams delivered another convincing win.

-SANTA CLARA, Calif.
-(AP) — Deebo Samuel turned a short catch into an electric 57-yard touchdown, Talanoa Hufanga returned an interception for a score and the San Francisco 49ers beat the Los Angeles Rams 24-9 Monday night.
+Samuel turned a short catch into an electric 57-yard touchdown, Talanoa Hufanga returned an interception for a score and the 49ers beat the Rams 24-9 Monday night.

+"We knew it would be an ice-bag game," Hufanga said.
+"Every time we play these guys it's a physical matchup.
+For us as a defense, we want to be the rock.
+We want to be solid on defense, stand our ground and go out there and swarm."

 Jeff Wilson Jr. also scored on a 32-yard run that gave the Niners (2-2) their seventh straight regular-season win over their in-state rivals.